Our Kids logo

 Here's what makes Camp Northway stand out

-Canada's oldest summer camp for girls on beautiful Cache Lake in Algonquin Park.
-Providing a home in the wilderness since 1906 for girls 7-16 to explore nature, form lifelong friendships, learn new skills, and discover their strengths while creating lasting memories.
-We offer traditional programming with a focus on canoe trips; fostering independence, resilience and confidence.
+Canada's oldest summer camp for girls, nestled on beautiful Cache Lake in Algonquin Park.
+Since 1906, we've provided a home in the wilderness where girls aged 7-16 explore nature, form lifelong friendships, and build resilience.
+With traditional programming and a focus on canoe trips, campers discover their strengths, gain independence, and create lasting memories.

 • Special needs: Not available